dirigeants/klasa/guides/Piece Basics/CreatingLanguages.md

 Also, if a language is disabled, and a guild has it configured, the default language will be used exclusively until either that language is no-longer disabled, or the guild configures another enabled language.

+## Examples

+You can take a look at the [included core Languages](https://github.com/dirigeants/klasa/tree/{@branch}/src/languages), or see some [prebuilt Languages on klasa-pieces](https://github.com/dirigeants/klasa-pieces/tree/master/languages).

 ## Further Reading:

 - {@tutorial CreatingArguments}